Bhavnagar: Merger with the Indian Union in 1947

 Until the independence of India in 1947, Bhavnagar was an independent state ruled by the Rajput Gohil family.
 In 1947, the Deputy Prime Minister of the newly independent Indian Union Sardar Vallabhbhai Patel undertook the ambitious and complex process of unifying 562 princely states with the Union of India.
 The last ruling Maharajah of Bhavnagar, Krishna Kumarsinhji handed over the administration of his Bombay State to the people's representative in 1948.

 Kumarsinhji was one of the first to merge his princely state to the Union of India.

 The erstwhile royal family of Bhavnagar continues to lead an active role in the public eye as well as in business (hotels, real estate, agriculture, and ship-breaking) and is held in high regard by the population both in the city as well as areas that comprised the former princely state of Bhavnagar.
+The city celebrated its 300th anniversary (tercentenary) in 2023.